 - 1. Keep your language neutral and not very positive for some issues while very negative for others. - 2.
 Keep your sources credible and not from biased organizations.
-In Canada, the National Firearms Association and the Coalition for Gun Control will have biased views on the same issue. - 3.
+The National Rifle Association (NRA) will have a biased view of the Second Amendment, for example, as will the American Civil Liberties Union (ACLU) on civil rights. - 3.
 Keep your presentation balanced.
 If you use a source that supports one clear side of an issue, include an alternative source and view.
 Give each equal time and respectful consideration. - 4.
 Keep your audience in mind.
 Not everyone will agree with every point or source of evidence, but diversity in your speech will have more to offer everyone. - 5.
 Keep who you represent in mind: Your business and yourself.